 Special Education in West Chicago

-Special education concerns are directed to the building principal and psychologist.
-Special education placement is determined by a multidisciplinary team conference, which considers the student's past and present performance, the result of specific tests or progress monitoring and the findings of specific interviews or reports.
-West Chicago School District utilizes the Response to Intervention (RtI) approach when considering eligibility for students with learning disabilities.
+Special education questions can be directed to the building principal or school psychologist.
+Special education placement is determined by a multidisciplinary team, which considers the student's past and present performance, the result of specific tests or progress monitoring and the findings of specific interviews or reports.
+Parents are included in these team meetings.
+District 33 uses a Response to Intervention Model "RtI" to address students needs based on data.
+The district also uses "RtI" when determining eligibility for special education services which are provided by a special education teacher. also known as a facilitator.

-Related Services include Speech and Language Therapy or visits to the building Social Worker.
+In addition, related services including Speech and Language Therapy and Social Worker counseling are also provided.
 We work closely with SASED who provide Occupational and Physical Therapy, and other services as needed.

-We have several Early Childhood classrooms, a Bilingual Preschool Instructional Classroom, an English Primary Instructional Classroom and an Instructional Classroom at West Chicago Middle School where students with more significant needs are in self contained classrooms.
-Some students have needs that can not be met in these settings so are bussed to specialized programs out of district.
+We have several self contained classrooms, a Preschool Instructional Classroom, English and Bilingual Primary Instructional Classrooms and an Instructional Classroom at Leman Middle School for students with more significant needs.
+In addtion, some students have needs that can not be met in these settings so these students travel to specialized programs outside of this district.

 Special Education Services